 By following the principles of The Liver Cleansing Diet and using nutritional supplements and liver tonics, it is possible to reverse many types of liver disease.
 This is even more so if these strategies are followed in the early to medium stages of disease.

-- Take 1/2 teaspoon twice daily in juices or water - MSM is an organic sulphur which is vital for efficient liver function and detoxification.
+Take 1/2 teaspoon twice daily in juices or water - MSM is an organic sulfur which is vital for efficient liver function and detoxification.

-- Take 2 tablets twice daily or 1 teaspoon twice daily in water or raw juice - Selenium possesses anti-inflammatory effects and is an essential trace mineral that assists in the protection of many parts of the body.
+Take 1-2 capsules daily in water or raw juice - Selenium possesses anti-inflammatory effects and is an essential trace mineral that assists in the protection of many parts of the body.

 The above statements have not been evaluated by the FDA and are not intended to diagnose, treat or cure any disease.